Obsidian Entertainment

-Obsidian Entertainment, Inc. is an American video game developer based in Irvine, California and part of Xbox Game Studios.
+Obsidian Entertainment, Inc. is an American video game developer based in Irvine, California and part of ZeniMax Media.
 It was founded in June 2003, shortly before the closure of Black Isle Studios, by ex-Black Isle employees Feargus Urquhart, Chris Avellone, Chris Parker, Darren Monahan, and Chris Jones.

-Although they have created original intellectual property, many of their games are sequels based on licensed properties.
+Although it has created original intellectual property, many of its games are sequels based on licensed properties.
 Early projects included Star Wars: Knights of the Old Republic II: The Sith Lords and Neverwinter Nights 2, both sequels to BioWare-developed games.
-The team then developed their first original game, Alpha Protocol, in 2010.
+The team then developed its first original game, Alpha Protocol, in 2010.
 Other notable works from Obsidian include Fallout: New Vegas, Dungeon Siege III, and South Park: The Stick of Truth, all of which are also licensed properties.

 Throughout the studio's history, many projects—including Futureblight, Dwarfs, Aliens: Crucible, and Stormlands—were canceled.
 Due to having so many projects canceled, the company entered a severe financial crisis in 2012.
-As a result, Obsidian decided to crowdfund their next game, Pillars of Eternity, a role-playing game played from an isometric perspective, which ultimately became a success and saved the studio from closure.
-The team's focus then changed from developing licensed titles to creating original games based on the studio's own intellectual property, including a sequel to Pillars of Eternity.
+As a result, Obsidian decided to crowdfund its next game, Pillars of Eternity, a role-playing game played from an isometric perspective, which ultimately became a success and saved the studio from closure.
+The team's focus then changed from developing licensed titles to creating original games based on the studio's own intellectual property, including a sequel to Pillars of Eternity and The Outer Worlds.

 In November 2018, Obsidian Entertainment was acquired by Microsoft and became part of Microsoft Studios (now known as Xbox Game Studios).
-Their latest releases are the adventure game Pentiment, the action role-playing game Avowed, the co-op shooter Grounded 2 and the action role-playing game The Outer Worlds 2.
+Under Microsoft, the company continued to work on triple-A role-playing games Avowed and The Outer Worlds 2, and started developing games that are smaller in scope, such as Pentiment, Grounded, and its sequel.
+In September 2026, Obsidian was moved under the purview of ZeniMax.